 This session will likely be shorter than your initial consultation.
 Your homeopath will ask about any changes you've noticed in symptoms and in yourself generally.
 They will then decide what the next step in your treatment should involve.

 Should I still see my doctor?

 You are recommended to stay in contact with your GP.
-Where necessary, homeopathy can be used alongside conventional treatment.
+Homeopathy can be used alongside conventional treatment.
 If your conventional medication changes whilst taking homeopathic remedies, be sure to inform your homeopath and GP.

 Also referred to as homeopathic remedies, this treatment in natural and non-toxic, making it safe for all ages.
 The remedies are prepared by specialist homeopathic pharmacies.
 The preparation involves a process of dilution and succussion - a vigorous type of shaking.

 Remedies are most commonly prescribed in tablet, liquid or powder form.
 As they are different to conventional medication be sure that you fully understand how to take them.

 Remedies are made from plant, mineral, animal or chemical sources.
 Whatever the original source is, it will be diluted and then shaken vigorously.
 Homeopaths believe that the more times this process is carried out, the more potent the remedy is.